sarahCarroll/GraphTheory/README.md

 ## BreakDown of Regex
 1."."

-  Concatinate - One Character Directly followed by another character eg. 0.1 means a 0 followed by a 1
+  Concatenate - One Character Directly followed by another character eg. 0.1 means a 0 followed by a 1

 2."|"